rafael-a-monteiro-math/Rising_Sun_Envelope_Method/README.md

 # RisingSun Method-XANES_dimension-reduction

-This is a repository for the paper with code for the paper <h>Decomposing XANES  spectral measurements using the Rising Sun envelope method</h>.
+This is a companion repository for the paper  <h>Decomposing XANES  spectral measurements using the Rising Sun envelope method</h>, by R. Monteiro, I. Miyazato, and K. Takahashi.
+All the code for that letter is here.

 The method is based on a very on an old  lemma of Riesz, the Rising Sun Lemma (https://en.wikipedia.org/wiki/Rising_sun_lemma), used to study pointwise properties of functions, like its oscillations.
 We use a similar construction to understand the oscillation seen in XANES, using it to "regularize" the XANES measurement by creating sequences of what we call Rising Sun functions in domains that are nested and smaller, leading to a sequence of smaller problems.